9 dead in Texas crash involving U. of Southwest golf teams

 The university said on Twitter that it was working to notify family members of those involved in the crash, and that counseling and religious services would be available on campus.

 Midland College, which hosted the golf tournament, said Wednesday’s play would be canceled because of the crash.
-Eleven schools are participating in the event.
+Eleven schools were participating in the event.

 “All of the players and their coaches from the participating schools met together early this morning,” Midland College athletic director Forrest Allen said in a statement Wednesday.
 “We were all shocked to learn of this tragedy, and our thoughts and prayers are with USW as they grieve this terrible loss.”